itornaza/behavioral-cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 64 (function createModel in the model.py file.)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity after all the convolution layers, and the data is normalized in the model using a Keras lambda layer (at the beginning of the createModel function).
+Max pooling layers were also implemented after each ReLU layer.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains a dropout layer in order to reduce overfitting just after the fully connected layer.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 229).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used the data that udacity provided for center lane driving (found in the data_provided directory), and a set of data that I have capture for recovering from the left and right sides of the road (in the data_recovery directory).

 For details about how I created the training data, see the next section.